‘I can die’: Medvedev survives extreme heat at Tokyo Games

 Djokovic has already won the Australian and French Opens plus Wimbledon this year, so now he needs the Tokyo Games title and the U.S. Open trophy to complete the unique collection.

-”It was a battle to see who was capable to resist more.
-After 10 or 12 groundstrokes we were like ‘The Walking Dead,”’ Schwartzman said, referring to the popular TV series.

-Fourth-seeded Alexander Zverev of Germany also reached the last eight and will play Jeremy Chardy of France with a potential semifinal match against Djokovic looming ahead.
+Vondrousova’s semifinal opponent will be fourth-seeded Elina Svitolina of Ukraine, who beat Camila Giorgi of Italy 6-4, 6-4.

-It’s been quite a month for Svitolina, who married French player Gael Monfils before flying to Tokyo and beat Camila Giorgi of Italy 6-4, 6-4 on Wednesday.
+It’s been quite a month for Svitolina, who married French player Gael Monfils before flying to Tokyo.
 Monfils was sitting courtside cheering on his new bride, having already been eliminated from both the singles and doubles tournaments.

 The couple got married on July 16 but have delayed their honeymoon until November, when the tennis season ends.